jadijadi/lpic1book/content/1092_basic_network_configuration.md

 hosts:      dns files
 ```

-any resolve request will be sent to a DNS server first and the /etc/hosts will be used _only_ if the DNS servers answeres "I dont know!"
+Any resolve request will be sent to a DNS server first and the /etc/hosts will be used only if the DNS servers answers "I don't know!"